Colón Theater Ballet in Argentina since 1940

 Ballet in Argentina during the 1940’s

-The Argentine ballet during the decade of the ’40 incorporates important figures of the Russian ballet.
+The Colon Theater Ballet in Argentina during the decade of the ’40 incorporates important figures of the Russian ballet.

 Balanchine worked for our Ballet in 1942.
 Monte Carlo Ballets with Léonide Massine and the Original Ballet Russe of Colonel Basil also performed in the early 1940.